 Two Factor Authentication Setup (2FA)

-1. When initially logging into PracSuite, the user will be prompted with the following screen.
+When initially logging into PracSuite, the user will be prompted with the following screen.
 The user can skip this step up to 5 times, after which they will be required to set up 2FA to login.

 Select Next to continue the 2FA setup process.

-2. A QR code will be displayed on screen.
-Do not scan this with your camera app.
-Instead, open the Google Authenticator app (or your app of choice).
+Do not scan the QR code displayed on screen with your camera app.
+Instead, open the Google Authenticator app (or your app of choice) and select the option to add a new code.

-3. Your authentication app should now display a randomly generated 2FA code that changes every 30 seconds.
+Your authentication app should now display a randomly generated 2FA code that changes every 30 seconds.

 Enter the code into PracSuite to complete the 2FA setup process.

-5. Each time the user logs in, they will be prompted for their 2FA code.
+Each time the user logs in, they will be prompted for their 2FA code.

 If you are logging in from a trusted device, tick the Trust this device for 7 days option, and subsequent logins from this device will not require a 2FA code for the next 7 days.